cmiles74/cloudformation-tutorial/2-IAM-groups-and-instances.md

 * the next lets the instance interact with [Systems Manager][38], letting us manage the instances as a group
 * The last provides read-only access to the Systems Manager parameter store.

 Amazon's CloudWatch service will aggregate data submitted by your instances and let you setup reports, dashboards and alerts based on this data (i.e. when CPU usage gets too high or available disk space is too low).
-Systems Manager provides some tools for managing for instances, like installing patches or a software package.
-It lets you perform these actions on several instances as a group, which can be handy.
+Systems Manager provides some tools for managing your instances, like installing patches or a software package.
+It lets you perform these actions on several instances as a group which can be handy.
 I'm not going to go over these services in-depth here but I encourage you to spend some time checking them out if you haven't done so already.

 ```yaml
   TutorialInstanceRolePolicy: